How To Make Friends Pay Back The Money They Owe You

 A friend asks if he could borrow money from you.
 He promises to pay by next month.
 You, being a good friend, loaned him some cash to help ease his financial burdens.

-This cycle could go on for several months.
-As a result, the friendship slowly turns sour and feelings get hurt.
-What used to be a great relationship becomes an emotional burden.
-Each month that the loan remains unpaid, you lose more hope on getting your money back.
-Consequently, feelings of anger and resentment towards your friend begins to consume you.
+Each month that the loan remains unpaid, you lose more hope of getting your money back.
+Consequently, feelings of anger and resentment towards your friend begin to consume you.

-Is this situation familiar to you?
 If you were this person, how would you make your friend pay back what he owes?
 In your life, have you ever experienced ending a friendship because of money?
 How did you handle it?

 Neither a borrower nor a lender be.

-This is a famous line from Shakespeare’s Hamlet.
-Although I don’t totally subscribe to this advise, it does make a good point, doesn’t it?
-I remember a few months back, I wrote an article here on what to do when friends are trying to borrow money from you.
+I remember a few months back; I wrote an article here on what to do when friends are trying to borrow money from you.
 Do you remember that post?

-Anyway, in that article, I said that you should only lend out money which you can afford to lose.
-So if you find yourself having a difficult time getting paid back, then you can just let go.
-Yes, just forget about the loan.
+Anyway, in that article, I said that you should only lend out money that you can afford to lose.
+So, if you find yourself having a difficult time getting paid back, then you can just let go.

 Assess your financial situation and determine if you really need the money.
 If not, then it might be wiser to just let go.
-Forget about the money and take the lesson instead.
-Let go of the anger, don’t blame yourself for being so trusting and move on.

-Of course you shouldn’t give up and let go without trying to resolve the situation.
+Of course, you shouldn’t give up and let go without trying to resolve the situation.
 Here are some of the things you can do to make friends pay back the money they owe you.

-Give reminders
+Give reminders.

-Remind them about the loan a few days before his promised date of payment.
-Don’t feel awkward in doing this.
 A friendly email or a simple text message telling him that you need the money he promised for a personal obligation will not appear rude at all.

-Set a specific date for the payment
+Set a specific date for the payment.

-When your friend fails to pay on the agreed day.
-Ask for a specific date when he can finally pay.
-Don’t take vague responses such as “next week” or “as soon as I get this money I’m expecting.”
-Also, the new date should be at most, two or three weeks away.
+Also, the new date should be, at most, two or three weeks away.
 Anything longer might encourage your friend to procrastinate in coming up with the money.
 And again, remind him about the loan a few days before the payment date.

-Set a serious talk
+Set a serious talk.

-In my opinion, when your friend is trying to delay the payment for the third time, the best thing to do is to sit down and have a serious and honest talk about the situation.
 Be straightforward and calm.
 Sincerely ask him the reason why he’s having a hard time meeting the payment deadline.
 Don’t be emotional during this talk.
 Instead, maintain a straight face and objectively offer him options such as:

-• Giving partial or staggered payments in shorter intervals (this amount every week, etc.)
+- Giving partial or staggered payments in shorter intervals (this amount every week, etc.)

-• Paying you in kind such as giving you things he owns with the same value (suggest what you want in exchange, but be reasonable)
+- Paying you in kind, such as giving you things he owns with the same value (suggest what you want in exchange, but be reasonable)

-• Doing some errands such as buying your weekly groceries (at least you get to save some of your personal time instead)
+- Doing some errands such as buying your weekly groceries (at least you get to save some of your personal time instead)

 Should you pursue legal action?